Data integrity checks

 Invalid dates

-Invalid date combinations are shown, e.g. begin dates which are later than end dates.
-These issues should be fixed because otherwise the user interface won’t allow to update these entities.
+In this tab invalid date combinations are shown, for example dates of begins That are later than end dates.
+These issues should be fixed, otherwise the user interface won’t allow to update these entities.

 Invalid involvement dates

-Incompatible dates at involvement are shown.
-E.g. a person participated at an event longer than the event took place.
+Incompatible dates for involvements are shown.
+Example: A person participated in an event for longer than the event lasted.

 Invalid preceding dates

-Incompatible dates for chained events are shown.
-E.g. a preceding event started after the succeeding event.
+Here, incompatible dates for chained events are listed.
+Example: A preceding event starts after the succeeding event.

 Invalid sub dates

-Incompatible dates for hierarchical events are shown.
-E.g. a sub event began before the super event began.
+This tab shows incompatible dates for hierarchical events.
+Example: A sub event begins before the super event began.